RANDCorporation/value-of-env-surveillance/README.md

 This repository contains code to explore the Value of Information of Genomic sequencing technologies using infectious disease models.

+## Dependencies:

+Clone the [c19model](https://code.rand.org/vaccination-research/c19model) R package and install it first.
+Then, open the `R/library.R` file and let Rstudio install your missing packages.

 ## Next Tasks

 *Manuscript*